Beginners Guitar Amp to Become a Rock Star

 The Katana comes totally loaded with an array of amp models and access to the effects that made Boss a family name.
 We’d say it is pretty much impossible to get a bad sound out of this beginner amp.
 Crucially, the Katana has numerous power modes, from 0.5W to 50W, which means it’s got sufficient power to hold its own at your first rehearsals and even your first gigs.
 So, in case you’re serious about putting yourself out there, this versatile guitar combo amplifier covers all of the boxes.

 In case you’re after a smaller best beginner guitar amps – something probably battery-powered – then we’d absolutely suggest the Blackstar Fly 3 Bluetooth.
 It’s among the best small practice beginner guitar amps and gives a stunning amount of power through such a small speaker.
-You can even grab a pair of one of the best headphones for guitar amps connected in headphone output and practice silently.
+You can even grab a pair of one of the best headphones for guitar amps connected to headphone output and practice silently.

 Bluetooth inclusion turns the Fly 3 into an excellent practice device, allowing you to stream backing tracks to jam along to.
 With a clean and overdrive channel onboard, in addition to a delay effect, the Fly 3 has everything you’ll want to get started on your electric guitar-playing journey.